 He appears to share the urge for contact.
 "They’re so funny,"" he seems to think, "but what do I do with them?"

-Once outside, Fretful wandered about, pausing often to inspect me, a
+Once outside, Fretful wandered about, pausing often to inspect me, a couple of times using my arms and legs as steps to climb up and take a closer look.

 And so I wished I could touch his fuzzy little ears, and waited.
 "Isn’t it time to get to your important porcupine activities?"
 I beseeched.
 He began to dig at the pocket where I put half an apple.
 I managed to extract the apple, and as I unwrapped it, the hefty quill pig climbed onto my lap to eat it.
 I relished his weight and proximity, and waited.
 When he finished, he placed a paw on my shoulder and reached up with the other to touch my hat.
 He then climbed down, and, curiosity and appetite sated, headed for the woods.
 Within 15 minutes I lost track of him in the shadows and tangle of a spruce thicket.